goldenguy00/LemurFusion/Release/README.md

 ### *(WORK IN PROGRESS, SOME FUTURE PLANS COMING SOON)*

-- Overlap attack dodging, jump dodging (for Mithrix specifically)
+- Overlap attack dodging (for Mithrix specifically)

 - Multiple elite types on a single guy.